There are plenty of Sanity projects in production already, but we still think there's work to be done. This is our short-term and long-term roadmap.

 Everything in Sanity has been made real-time from the bottom up.
 From the patch-based mutation stream that we store as document revisions in the database to the front-end components.
 There was however one last feature we had to chop off in order to make our deadline for release: real-time collaborative text editing.
 Everything is in place for this and it is something that we're pushing really hard on.

 All documents in Sanity have revision histories with attribution as to who made the change.
 Every patch that goes in gets stored.
 This is already in place.
-What's missing however is the APIs to get at the revision history of documents.
-Also: you'll probably want us to squash commit histories for you so that you don't get super detailed revision logs for everything.
-The time we store revisions will probably also be decided by what plan your project is on.
+What's missing however is the APIs to get at the revision history of documents and display this history to the user.

 Create referenced document in-place